cpske/Prog2/graphics/index.md

   video [part 1](https://drive.google.com/file/d/1icC_v8kMiS_mAlhC6D__fGv15sgrcFVF/view), [part 2](https://drive.google.com/file/d/1eg1Ei_HQaop8U2Jf1EDU5Uk-_PnOv60t/view)

 ## Graphics Frameworks for Python

 The "best" GUI frameworks for Python are:

 1. [Tkinter][Tkinter] - part of the Python distribution and has lots of learning resources and add-on packages.
-API is kind of clumsy (strings for setting non-string attributes) and inconsistent.
+API is versatile but kind of clumsy (strings for setting non-string attributes) and inconsistent.
 Lacks a clear separation between layout managers and containers.
-Official documentation sometimes refers to Tk/Tcl documentation, which is not helpful (who has time to go read the Tk/Tcl documentation and then *translate* the function calls to their Python equivalent).

 2. [PyQt5][PyQt5] built on the Qt cross-platform GUI framework.
-Powerful and extensive framework, but requires Qt5 (heavy-weight framework) be installed, too.
+Powerful and extensive framework, but requires Qt5 be installed, too.
 PyQt4 and PyQt5 are developed by a private company and has some licensing requirements.

 3. [wxPython][wxPython] a wrapper for the wsWidgets API, to create platform-native user interfaces.